nataliesmyth/queen-dolly/README.md

 ## Contributing

-> I would love your contributions at making this repo better and adding new features.
+> If you'd like to contribute, please fork the repository and use a feature branch.
+Pull requests are warmly welcome!
 > To get started at contributing at this repo follow the steps below...

 ### Step 1

-- **Option 1**
 - 🍴 Fork this repo!

-- **Option 2**
-  - 👯 Clone this repo to your local machine using `git clone https://github.com/nataliesmyth/LINK`

 ### Step 2

+  - 👯 Clone this repo to your local machine using `git clone https://github.com/nataliesmyth/queen-dolly.git`

 ```shell
 git clone https://github.com/your/queen-dolly.git